RentWorks Ensures Safety Recalls are Handled

 If you rent or lease cars and your fleet consists of 35 or more vehicles, you need this information about safety recalls.
-The Raechel and Jacqueline Houck Safe Rental Car Act took effect recently.
+The Raechel and Jacqueline Houck Safe Rental Car Act took effect in 2017.
 This law makes it a violation to rent, loan, or sell defective, unsafe recalled cars until the safety recalls have been repaired.

 The act’s namesakes, two sisters ages 24 and 20, died because of an accident in a rental car that had been recalled but not repaired.